MuneebKhan46/Adaptive-Channel-Attention-and-Multi-Path-Convolutional-Architecture-for-Brain-Tumor-Detection/README.md

-Use the following commands to clone the repository git clone https://github.com/yourusername/Adaptive-Channel-Attention-for-Brain-Tumor-Detection.git cd Adaptive-Channel-Attention-for-Brain-Tumor-Detection
+Use the following commands to clone the repository:

+git clone https://github.com/yourusername/Adaptive-Channel-Attention-for-Brain-Tumor-Detection.git
+cd Adaptive-Channel-Attention-for-Brain-Tumor-Detection